Rocco DeLuca: 2014-present: Rocco DeLuca

 On August 19, 2014, DeLuca released his self-titled fourth album, his second for 429 Records.
 Once again produced by Daniel Lanois, the album found DeLuca returning to the more stripped-down sound of Drugs 'N Hymns and building upon it.
 To craft the album, DeLuca invited a number of local California musicians to his home to record sessions in his bedroom.
 He toured the United States until November of that year.
 Goodbye To Language was released on September 9, 2016.
 DeLuca joined forces with Lanois once again to create Goodbye To Language.
 Constructed entirely from the sounds of steel guitars, DeLuca and Lanois contribute a compositional rigor that recalls the 20th century dreamscapes of Ravel and Debussy, with a sense of sonic futurism and yet also with the naturalness that can only come from artists rooted in centuries of grassroots music.
 Uncut Magazine featured Goodbye To Language as one of the best albums of 2016.
 Robert Plant selected Satie as one of his favorite pieces from Goodbye To Language for his Golden Gods compilation.

 Other works and appearances

 After Mercy, DeLuca appeared on Slash's self-titled solo album singing on "Saint is a Sinner Too".

-DeLuca also collaborated with Daniel Lanois and a myriad of others at Lakeshore Records to produce the soundtrack release of Red Dead Redemption 2, in which DeLuca was only credited for "Crash of Worlds".
+DeLuca also collaborated with Daniel Lanois and a myriad of others at Lakeshore Records to produce the soundtrack release of Red Dead Redemption 2, in which DeLuca was credited for "Crash of Worlds".
+He also wrote "That's the Way it is" and co-wrote "Unshaken".
 While the full album was released on July 12, 2019, DeLuca's song "Crash of Worlds" and one of Lanois' songs, "Table Top", were released early to promote the upcoming release.